toolleeo/cli-apps/README.md

 * [gzip-size-cli](https://github.com/sindresorhus/gzip-size-cli) - Get the gzipped size of a file.
 * [HASHA CLI](https://github.com/sindresorhus/hasha-cli) - Hashing made simple.
 Get the hash of text or stdin.
 * [hck](https://github.com/sstadick/hck) - A sharp cut clone.
-* [hget](https://github.com/bevacqua/hget) - A CLI to convert HTML into plain text.
-Can be used to fetch a site's HTML version and convert it into plain text, or to deliver plain text versions of your site dynamically.
 * [huniq](https://github.com/koraa/huniq) - Command line utility to remove duplicates from the given input.
 Note that huniq does not sort the input, it just removes duplicates.
 * [kill-tabs](https://github.com/sindresorhus/kill-tabs) - Kill all Chrome tabs to improve performance, decrease battery usage, and save memory.
 * [Line Select](https://github.com/urbanogilson/lineselect) - A powerful utility enabling interactive line selection from stdin, allowing to seamlessly integrate, pause, select, and refine your pipeline, enhancing data processing precision.
 * [lolcat](https://github.com/busyloop/lolcat) - Ruby Gem to colorize the output of the cat command.
-* [lowdown](https://kristaps.bsd.lv/lowdown/) - Markdown translator (HTML5, roff, LaTeX, gemini, OpenDocument, and terminal output)
 * [mdformat](https://github.com/executablebooks/mdformat) - Mdformat is an opinionated Markdown formatter that can be used to enforce a consistent style in Markdown files.
 * [Normalize Country](https://github.com/sshaw/normalize_country) - Convert country names and codes to a standard.
 * [Output as Format ](https://github.com/sshaw/output-as-format) - Output stdin as GitHub/Slack/Jira etc... formatted code, lists, or quotes.
 * [pup](https://github.com/ericchiang/pup) - Parsing HTML at the command line.
-* [pv](http://www.ivarch.com/programs/pv.shtml) - The pv command is used to monitor the progress of data through pipe.
 * [rare](https://github.com/zix99/rare) - Realtime regex-extraction and aggregation into common formats such as histograms, bar graphs, numerical summaries, tables, and more!
-* [repgrep](https://github.com/acheronfail/repgrep) - A replacer that uses ripgrep for finding and provides an interactive interface to replace the text.
 * [rich](https://github.com/Textualize/rich-cli) - Rich-CLI is a command line toolbox for fancy output in the terminal, built with [Rich](https://github.com/Textualize/rich).
-* [sd](https://github.com/chmln/sd) - s[earch] & d[isplace] - An intuitive find & replace CLI a possible replacement for sed.
 * [skroll](https://z3bra.org/skroll/) - A small utility that you can use to make a text scroll.
 Pipe text to it, and it will scroll a given number of letters from right to left.
 * [squeeze](https://github.com/aymericbeaumet/squeeze) - Enables to extract rich information from any text (raw, JSON, HTML, YAML, etc).
 * [swordfish-rs](https://github.com/vim-zz/swordfish-rs) - Mimics real person behavior with realtime typing into terminal uses a screenplay where text and timings are specified.
-* [teip](https://github.com/greymd/teip) - Select partial standard input and replace with the result of another command.
 * [to-double-quotes](https://github.com/sindresorhus/to-double-quotes-cli) - Convert matching single-quotes to double-quotes.
 * [to-single-quotes](https://github.com/sindresorhus/to-single-quotes-cli) - Convert matching double-quotes to single-quotes.
 * [trurl](https://github.com/curl/trurl) - Command line tool for URL parsing and manipulation.